dnaylah/dsi-sea-project05/readme.md

 You're working as a data scientist with a research firm that specializes in emergency management.
 In advance of client work, you've been asked to create and train a logistic regression model that can show off the firm's capabilities in disaster analysis.

 Frequently after a disaster, researchers and firms will come in to give an independent review of an incident.
-While your firm doesn't have any current client data that it can share with you so that you may test and deploy your model, it does have data from the 1912 titanic disaster that it has stored in a remote database.
+While your firm doesn't have any current client data it can share with you on disaster analysis, you have chosen to procure your own disaster information to test your mettle in the world of relational databases.

-In this project, we'll be using data on passengers from the Titanic disaster to show off your analytical capabilities.
 The data is stored in a remote database, so you'll need to set up a connection and query the database (using Python!).
 After, you'll construct a logistic regression model and test/validate it's results so that it will be ready to deploy with a client.
+In this lab there are no wrong ways to collect the data as long as it is from a REMOTE SQL database (can be exported to .csv/.sql as long as the source is remote and noted).
+The titanic database is also banned from this project.

 **Goal:** Your job is to perform the following tasks: